Less than a third of eligible men now take any paternity leave – percentage declines for fourth year in a row

 The percentage of eligible men taking paternity leave has now fallen for four years in a row having been 34% in 2014/15 (see graph below).

 EMW explains the growing gap between uptake of maternity leave and paternity leave may in part be due to the increasing number and percentage of men in forms of employment that lack the right to paternity pay, such as the ‘gig economy’ and other forms of self-employment.
+Men are also more represented in certain online industries facing recruitment issues and redundancies.

 Data from the ONS shows that men make up 69% of gig economy workers**.
 Men also make up a large majority of those in self-employment overall (74%).
 For those in self-employment there is no statutory paternity pay and consequently many men cannot afford to take unpaid time off following the birth of a child.